G0maa/FullstackOpen/part12/part12Notes.md

 - We will utilize containers to create immutable execution environments for our Node.js and React projects.
 Containers also make it easy to include multiple services with our projects.
 - In this part we are interested in the configuration of the environment in which the software is executed.
+- Best use case for `contaieners` are in production.

 ### `Part 12: (A)` Introduction to Containers